LuisMPS/build-ui/website/docs/api/components/builder.md

 #### Props ⚙️ {#props}

-- `initialTree?: Node | Object`
+- `initialTree?: Tree | Object`

 The initial tree representation that will be used as the builder state.

 :::caution
-Make sure you pass a valid node  or valid tree representation object.
-There will be no sanity check, so passing an invalid representation of a tree will lead to unexpected behavior.
+Make sure you pass a valid tree or valid tree representation object.
+There will be no sanity check, so passing an invalid tree representation will lead to unexpected behavior.
 :::

 - `historyLimit?: int`